BusinessCookies/CoffeeMachineProject/README.md

 	<li>As we had duplicates when writing in databases with python on the raspberry, we had to rewrite CSV parser</li>
 </p>
-You will find below more information about different configurations we had to do on the raspberry and tutorials we used.
+You will find below every link we used in order to configurate raspbian and Kivy and the list of electronical part that we used for this project.

 Here are a few picture of the coffee machine working :